-We believe emerging best practice has come to promote the use of clawback, or 'malus' provisions to safeguard against unwarranted short- and long-term awards and to similarly encourage executives and senior management to take a more comprehensive view of risk when making business decisions.
-Such provisions generally allow for some or all of an award to be recouped in the case of a material misstatement or misconduct.
+Glass Lewis supports the use of clawback or 'malus' provisions to safeguard against unwarranted short- and long-term incentive awards and to similarly encourage executives and senior management to take a more comprehensive view of risk when making business decisions.
+Such provisions generally allow, at a minimum, for some or all of an annual incentive award to be recouped in the case of a material misstatement of financial results or fraud.